seun-OMJ/sport-box-score-manager/i1_worksheet.md

 ![](branchPicture.png)

 The image above shows our branching strategy in action.
-We each have our own branch and then add user stories and features into our own branch then merge it into the main branch (the maroon line).
+We each have our own branch and then add user stories and features into our own branch then merge it into the main branch (the red line).

 SOLID
 -----